Gilbert Whitaker Fund for the Improvement of Teaching

 Grant awards up to $10,000 are available to departments, programs, and other large faculty groups that want to work together on more extensive projects such as curriculum development and evaluation, inclusive classrooms, research experiences for undergraduates, and graduate student instructor (GSI) mentorship and training programs.
 The $10,000 grant awards are intended for larger, collaborative projects.
 Collaborations may take place either within or across programs and departments.

-Proposals should focus on the following types of activities:
+Proposals, regardless of area of emphasis, should focus on the following types of activities:

 - Innovations in teaching methods or approaches;